-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE THOSE STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:

-The benefit is that this saves you from stress, and may help you stay focused on your daily reality.
 The downside is that you may miss engaging from the heart, and connecting with your deeper values and with others suffering or in need, which can be a very powerful experience.
-You are present with your head, but not necessarily with your heart and soul.
+If you connected a bit more with your feelings, there might be an opportunity to make a difference with modest decisions and actions that could impact your future, your loved ones or the next generation.